DaveVoyles/Xamarin-Test-Cam-App/README.md

 </ContentPage>
 ```

-3. In the .cs page for that, add the event handler to take a photo:
+6. In the .cs page for that XAML, add the event handler to take a photo:

 ``` C#
         async void TakePictureButton_Clicked(object sender,EventArgs e)